 First things first, mix the spices.
 It helps to pre-mix them in a bowl so that each spice fully coats the shredded jackfruit when you toss them all together.

-Next, shred the jackfruit.
-I find it easiest to just grab a piece of jackfruit, remove the thick base, and peel apart the shredded top.
+Remove the thick base of each chunk, and peel apart the shredded top.
 Some recommend saving the seeds and base part to finely chop and add back in later.
-I definitely take the lazy approach and simply break apart the base in my hand, too, and leave the seeds as they are.
+I definitely take the lazy approach and simply break apart the base in my hand, and leave the seeds as they are.

-Shortcut: mix the spices in a large bowl first, then place the shredded jackfruit pieces in it as you go.
+Shortcut: mix the spices in a large bowl, then place the shredded jackfruit pieces in it as you go.

 Toss the shredded jackfruit with the spices until it’s completely coated.
 Go ahead and use your clean hands – it’s easiest.